smhatre59/chatapp/README.md

 # chatapp
 Simple chat based application using reactjs and redux

-This appication was created to show simple usage of redux in react js applications
+This application was created to show simple usage of redux in react js applications

 ### Live demo:https://smhatre59.github.io/chatapp/